Introducing Satchel, Backpack on your iPhone

 You have to be a little tricky here, since you can’t just convert from whatever JavaScript returns to a nice, usable NSString object.
 First I needed to grab the number of links, and then iterate in Objective-C through them.
 The source code is included in the download, for those who want to see the nitty-gritty details.

-Finally it was just a matter of adding a few (primitive) graphics so that you could visually follow the page as it wends its way around your screen.
+Finally it was just a matter of adding a few (primitive) graphics so that you could visually follow the page as it wends its way around your screen, and at the end the visual impact I was able to get was amazing.

 I’m a Winner, Baby!